sandeepkumar2606/Dog-Gallery/README.md

 ## My process

-I made this application using Ajax request and API handling.
+I made this application using Ajax request and APIs.

 ### Built with